Darleen Carr: Career

-Carr portrayed Kathleen "Kick" Kennedy, John F. Kennedy's favorite sister, in a television movie, Young Joe, the Forgotten Kennedy, and played a lead role in the miniseries Once an Eagle (1976).
-She portrayed the daughter of Karl Malden's character on 12 episodes of The Streets of San Francisco (1972–77), as well as in the TV movie sequel, Back to the Streets of San Francisco (1992).
+Carr portrayed Kathleen "Kick" Kennedy, John F. Kennedy's favorite sister, in Young Joe, the Forgotten Kennedy, and she played a lead role in the miniseries Once an Eagle (1976).
+She portrayed the daughter of Karl Malden's character on 12 episodes of The Streets of San Francisco (1972–77), and in the TV movie Back to the Streets of San Francisco (1992).